-When Chief Leschi students walk the halls, they see 17 eye-catching digital signs intended to keep them up to date and informed.
-The digital signage is concentrated in public areas and in key locations like the school nurse’s office and the offices of some staff members.
+When Chief Leschi students walk the halls, they see 17 eye-catching digital signs to keep them updated.
+The digital signage is concentrated in public areas and key locations like the school nurse’s office and the offices of some staff members.

 In the past, static, locally-controlled digital signage relied on Smart TVs and some more up-to-date smartboards.

 Now, those screens are all integrated into a Rise Vision implementation, centrally controlled by the school’s Director of Information Technology, David Bonds and powered by Intel NUCs.

 After receiving new displays and seeing the advantages of expanding its use of Rise Vision, the school also recently moved to Rise Vision's unlimited license.

 The most effective use to which Leschi Schools put their Rise Vision signage is keeping students up to date with school life — and, in keeping with the school’s community commitments, with life outside the school too.